 Give us a call to talk about what Pickle Robot can do for you: 617-528-0572

 The loading dock is a physically demanding work environment: it’s hot in the summer and cold in the winter, boxes are heavy, injuries are common, and turnover is high.
-We’ve designed a robot that helps people work faster and smarter - it reliably unloads non-palletized goods at 600+ PPH and is getting faster every day.
+We’ve designed a robot that helps people work faster and smarter - it reliably unloads import containers of non-palletized goods in as little as 90 minutes.

 Somewhere along the way, ProMat turned into a robotics show.
 It’s no surprise, of course.
 Logistics and automation go hand in hand these days.
 Retailers who can’t match those once impossible speeds are destined to fall behind — and doing so requires robots.